-In some municipalities, governments are going head to head with residents who want to ditch their lawn in favor of a more productive front yard.
+In some municipalities, governments are going head to head with residents who want to ditch their lawn in favor of an edible front yard garden.
 Vegetables, though, don’t seem to have what it takes for some communities.
-If only those homeowners associations could accept just how beautiful a front yard garden can be!
+If only those homeowners associations could accept just how beautiful a vegetable garden can be!

 But you know, while the cultural norm is to maintain a lush green lawn, and that lawn might be good for kids to play on, it’s not a very green option.

 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.

 Why waste water on non-edible lawns?

 Maintaining a lawn in dry, arid regions requires regular watering to keep it green and lush.
 Really the only way to irrigate a lawn is with overhead sprinkler systems that generate a fair amount of water waste via over spray and wind.
 But even if 100% of the water intended for the lawn actually benefited the lawn, does it make sense to use precious water to grow lush grass that provides essentially no value?

 I understand that this is the norm – and mind you, I’ve lived in houses with grassy front lawns – but knowing what we know now, isn’t it time to reconsider whether this is a smart use of our water?
 An edible front yard garden can be watered with a drip irrigation system or by hand, putting the water right where it needs to go, eliminating water waste.
 There are even tactics for making it drought tolerant!